sidharrth2002/LaBo/report/main.typ

 We select (i) HAM10000 (dermatoscopy) and (ii) COVID-QU-Ex (X-Rays) as two representative datasets in the biomedical domain.

-HAM10000 is a collection of 10,015 dermatoscopic images representing seven variations of skin lesions #footnote[melanoma, basal cell carcinoma, and benign keratosis-like lesions] that are compiled from various populations @Tschandl_2018, and is commonly used as a benchmark dataset for medical vision encoders.
+HAM10000 is a collection of 10,015 dermatoscopic images representing seven variations of skin lesions (Keratosis-Like Lesions, Melanocytic Nevi, Dermatofibroma, Melanoma, Vascular Lesions, Basal Cell Carcinoma and Actinic Keratoses), that are compiled from various populations @Tschandl_2018, and is commonly used as a benchmark dataset for medical vision encoders.
 We use the same training, validation and testing splits as the dataset providers.

 #figure(
   image("images/covid-qu-samples.png", width: 80%),